Radonirinaunimi/python-template/README.md

 #### Projects using this template

 - [CheckPwd](https://github.com/Radonirinaunimi/pwnd-check) (as a proof of concept): Python package that checks if your credentials have been leaked to the web.
+- [Timst](https://github.com/Radonirinaunimi/Style-Transfer) (as a proof of concept): Image style transfer using pyTorch.